-When the boundaries are set it is time to specify the solver controls.
+When the boundaries are set there is time to specify the case controls.
 A look in the conjugate-Cavity/system directory shows controlDict, fvSolution and fvSchemes.
-By these files, all solver parameters can be set, for example which interpolation scheme will be used, and how large the time step should be.
+By these files, all solver parameters can be set, for example which interpolation scheme, solver control and how large the time step should be.